Friday, December 24, 2021

 One of the World’s Largest Data Centers

-At the time I was hired, the offices and data center of TRW Credit Data (officially, Information Systems & Services, or IS&S) were in unmarked buildings on Katella Avenue in Anaheim.2 The data center then was one of largest in the world in terms of storage.
+At the time I was hired, the offices and data center of TRW Credit Data (officially, Information Systems & Services, or IS&S) were in unmarked buildings on Katella Avenue in Anaheim.2 The data center at 1761 W. Katella was one of largest in the world in terms of storage.
 Maintaining credit history on over 200 million Americans took a lot of disk drives in those days.
 The photo at the top of this post (source) shows the disk drive farm from the early 1980s, a good five to eight years after I worked there, but it gives a sense of how enormous it was.
 At the time I was there, there was one IBM mainframe and one Amdahl plug-compatible machine, to maintain some balance of power with IBM.

 It was such an impressive site that it served as a location for the 1985 film Prime Risk.
 The screen shot below is from that film.